Challenges of AI Coding Agents in Production Environments

 Hallucinations Over Repeated Actions

-A longstanding challenge with AI coding agents is hallucinations—incorrect or incomplete pieces of information within a larger set of changes.
-While these may seem trivial to fix, the problem becomes more significant when incorrect behavior is repeated within a single thread.
-Developers may need to start a new thread and re‑provide all context or intervene manually to unblock the agent.
+Often, a longstanding challenge with AI coding agents is hallucinations, incorrect or incomplete pieces of information within a larger set of changes.
+Generally, while these may seem trivial to fix, the problem becomes more significant when incorrect behavior is repeated within a single thread.
+Usually, developers may need to start a new thread and re‑provide all context or intervene manually to unblock the agent, For example, during a Python function code setup, an agent incorrectly flagged a file containing special characters as unsafe, halting the entire generation process.

 Lack of Enterprise‑Grade Coding Practices